KokanovicMihajlo/API-testiranje-praksa/README.md

 On the server-side it uses the native node.js HTTP module, while on the client (browser) it uses XMLHttpRequests.

 ## Features
-Make XMLHttpRequests from the browser
+Make XMLHttpRequests from the browser;
-Make http requests from node.js
+Make http requests from node.js;
-Supports the Promise API
+Supports the Promise API;
-Intercept request and response
+Intercept request and response;
-Transform request and response data
+Transform request and response data;
-Cancel requests
+Cancel requests;
-Automatic transforms for JSON data
+Automatic transforms for JSON data;
-Client side support for protecting against XSRF
+Client side support for protecting against XSRF;

 ## Installation